Act of 18 June 1965 no. 4

 The driver of a vehicle must adjust the speed according to the location, driving, visibility and traffic conditions so that no danger can arise or cause inconvenience to others, and so that other traffic is as little hindered or disturbed as possible.
 The driver must always have full control of the vehicle.

-If no other speed limit is set by public traffic signs, in densely built-up areas you must not drive faster than 50 km/h, and outside densely built-up areas no faster than 80 km/h.
-The Ministry can delegate to the Norwegian Public Roads Administration, the police or the municipality to decide whether an area is to be considered a densely built-up area according to this Act, and can determine the boundaries of the densely built-up area.
+Unless another speed limit is specified by a public traffic sign, in built-up areas the speed may not exceed 50 km/h, and outside built-up areas the speed may not exceed 80 km/h.
+The Ministry can delegate to the Norwegian Public Roads Administration or in regulations give the police or the municipality the authority to decide whether an area shall be considered a densely populated area under this Act, and to determine the boundaries of the densely populated area.

-In traffic rules issued in accordance with § 4 and sign regulations issued in accordance with § 5, further provisions can be laid down on speed limits, including on a lower speed limit for certain groups of motor vehicles and a lower speed limit, for a fixed or indefinite time, also out of consideration for the environment.
+In traffic rules issued in accordance with Section 4 and sign regulations issued in accordance with Section 5, further provisions can be laid down on speed limits, including on a lower speed limit for certain groups of motor vehicles and a lower speed limit, for a fixed or indefinite time, also out of consideration for the environment.

 The Ministry can issue special rules on speed limits for areas off roads, or on roads closed to general traffic.